Social Media Reporting

 Time-Based Reports

 Time-based reports are simple.
-They are periodic reports you find yourself pulling daily, weekly, monthly, quarterly or yearly.
+They are periodic reports you find yourself pulling daily, weekly, monthly, quarterly, or yearly.
 You typically track the same metrics so you can directly compare your current report performance to your last, allowing you to speak directly to your results based on a specific period of time.

 Custom date selector with reporting and comparison period for social media reports